nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 Remove the directory named remotepath on the server.

 **sftp.stat(remotePath).st_size**
-Request the size of the file or folder on the server.
-On success, the size of the file is returned as an integer, otherwise None is returned.
-Note that the SIZE command is not standardized, but is supported by many common server implementations.
+Request the size of the file or folder on the server in bytes.

 ### Video
 Video for this post can be found [here](https://youtu.be/ME37cs7R0N0)